tiendu/tiendu.github.io/_posts/2026-05-21-compliance-for-bioinfo-engineers-eng.md

 - clinical notes
 - final variant reports

-The dangerous mistake is assuming only the obvious fields are sensitive.
+The dangerous mistake is assuming only obvious fields are sensitive.

-A filename like this may already be a problem:
+A filename like this is clearly risky:

 ```text
 Nguyen_Thi_A_1978_lung_tumor_R1.fastq.gz